 Sheza Especial Gold got her training as a demonstration horse for Don Blazer's online course, Training Performance Horses.
 Step by step she followed the course program until she competed for 2010 and 2011 World Championship titles at the American Buckskin Registry Association show in Tulsa, Ok.
 Blazer rode the 5-year-old filly in her competition classes.

-This year the filly also won Reserve World Champion honors in All-Ages Western Riding, a pattern class requiring 8 flying changes of lead.
+The filly also won Reserve World Champion honors in All-Ages Western Riding, a pattern class requiring 8 flying changes of lead.
 She was the only junior horse in the class.

 Sheza was sold at the Reichert Celebration Show Horse Sale in Fort Worth September 9 and 10.